Safety Filters for Black-Box Dynamical Systems by Learning Discriminating Hyperplanes: Discriminating Hyperplane

 \subsection{Discriminating hyperplane for safety constraint}

 Once a control invariant safe domain $S$ is specified, a similar blueprint for characterizing a valid safety constraint exists.
 It is based on the geometric relationship that the control invariant set and the vector field of the dynamics satisfy at its boundary, $\partial S$, which is known as the ``Nagumo-like'' condition in the literature \citep{nagumo1942lage, blanchini1999set, aubin2011viability, Ames2016}: \begin{lemma} (Tangential characterization of control invariant sets \citet[Theorem 11.3.4]{aubin2011viability}) Let the dynamics \eqref{eq:dynamics} satisfy Assumption \ref{assump:dynamics}.
-Then, a closed set $S \subset \R^n$ is control invariant if and only if for all $x\in \partial S$, where $\cbf\!:\!\R^n \rightarrow \R$ is continuously differentiable function such that $S\!=\!\{x| h(x) \ge 0\}$ and $\dcbf(x)$ is bounded away from 0 for all $x \in \partial S$, implying that the slope of $h$ does not vanish at the boundary\footnote{Such $\cbf$ exists for $S$ whose interior is not empty and boundary is continuously differentiable (\citet{lieberman1985regularized}).}. \end{lemma}
+Then, a closed set $S \subset \R^n$ is control invariant if and only if for all $x\in \partial S$, where $\cbf\!:\!\R^n \rightarrow \R$ is continuously differentiable function such that $S\!=\!\{x| h(x) \ge 0\}$ and $\dcbf(x)$ is bounded away from 0 for all $x \in \partial S$, implying that the slope of $h$ does not vanish at the boundary\footnote{Such $\cbf$ exists for $S$ whose interior is not empty and boundary is continuously differentiable \citep{lieberman1985regularized}.}. \end{lemma}

-The condition \eqref{eq:ci_tangent} is in fact a geometric condition implying that for the set to be control invariant, there must exist a control input that renders the vector field pointing inward to the set.
-Thus, the condition remains invariant under different choices of the distance-like function $\cbf$, and \eqref{eq:ci_tangent} is merely a mathematical description of this geometric property.
+The condition \eqref{eq:ci_tangent} implies that for the set to be control invariant, there must exist a control input that renders the vector field pointing inward to the set.
+In fact, the condition is a geometric property that remains invariant under different choices of the distance-like function $\cbf$, and \eqref{eq:ci_tangent} is merely its analytic description\footnote{\eqref{eq:ci_tangent} can be rewritten as $\exists u\!\in\!U$ s.t. $(f(x) \!+\!g(x)u)\!\in\!
+T_S(x)$, where $T_S$ is (Bouligand's) tangent cone to $S$ \citep{clarke2008nonsmooth}.}.
 Extending this property, in the new notion of the discriminating hyperplane we introduce next, the resulting safety constraint also does not rely on any choice of $h$.
 In contrast, the notion of CBF in \citep{Ames2016}, which is also inspired by Lemma \ref{lemma:tangential_ci}, results in a certifying constraint that is dependent on $h$.